dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <!-- Det her skal måske bare slettes eller skrives ind i afsnittet lige nedenunder -->
 This project is supposed to handle cloud resources, and we need to cover how this is frequently done in the industry and what challenges it brings.
 This paper will, in later sections, describe how a universal control plane for handling external resources may overcome some of the challenges presented in this section.

 A very popular tool that is based on the idea of IaC and declarative configuration is Terraform.
-Terraforms' popularity started in 2016-2017 and has been going strong ever since.
+Terraforms' popularity started in 2016-2017 and has been growing ever since.
 Now Terraform has integration with more than 1700 providers [[source]](https://www.hashicorp.com/resources/the-story-of-hashicorp-terraform-with-mitchell-hashimoto).
-So the natural question is now, why bother with control planes when tools like Terraform exists?
+So the natural question is now, why bother with control planes when tools like Terraform exist?
 This section will describe some of the issues related to using Terraform and why it might be better to use control planes for handling external resources.

 Terraform is an Infrastructure as Code tool that lets you define both cloud and on-prem resources in configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
 Terraform can manage all kinds of resources, from low-level components to huge cloud provider-managed services [[source]](https://www.terraform.io/intro).
 Terraform has the concept of terraform-providers, where service providers can create integrations with Terraform and let the user manage the providers' services through the HashiCorp Configuration Language (HCL).
 "Providers enable Terraform to work with virtually any platform or service with an accessible API" [[source]](https://www.terraform.io/intro).

 #### 5.3.1.1.
 Barrier of entry
 The only practical way of using Terraform in teams is to store the state in some remote place.
 This is commonly done on a cloud provider in some kind of "bucket"/"blobstorage".
 Setting this up can be a big hurdle to overcome if you have not done it before and you are not an experienced developer.
 So before you can solve _whatever your code is supposed to solve_, you first need to solve the problem of _how and where to store the Terraform state_, before you can even start developing anything in your team.

 Removing this step by switching to control planes is a selling point on its own.
-Lowering the amount it takes to start up projects is always a good thing.
+Lowering a barrier to start up projects is always a good thing.

 #### 5.3.1.2.
 Challenges with managing state

 If you are a distributed team, it is a must to store the Terraform state in some remote place.
 But just because it is shared in a remote place does not mean two people can work on it at the same time.

 <!-- no lock -->
 When storing the state in a remote place, you need to specify a so-called `backend`, but not all `backend`s support locking.
 This means that in some cases, race conditions can still happen (if two people run `terraform apply` at the same time).
 An example of this is that there is no lock on the state if stored on AWS S3.
 A solution to this is to store lock file somewhere else (e.g. AWS DynamoDB) [[source]](https://adambrodziak.pl/terraform-is-terrible).
-This, again just adds to the complexity and works an even bigger barrier if you want to make sure your Terraform is safe to use.
+This again just adds to the complexity and creates an even bigger barrier if you want to make sure your Terraform is safe to use.

 <!-- force unlocking -->
 Furthermore, if a `terraform apply` goes wrong because the process is interrupted for whatever reason, the state can end up not being unlocked, and you have to `force-unlock` the state [[source]](https://www.terraform.io/cli/state/recover).
 This is, of course, a great feature to solve the issue - but the main problem here is that this can happen to begin with.
 Things can get even worse if a `force-unlock` is executed while another process is in the middle of applying [[source]](https://www.terraform.io/language/state/locking).
 Managing a mutual state in a distributed state is difficult at its core.

 <!-- only one person at a time -->
-But even though there may be a lock that makes sure that there is no race condition while applying, only one person/process can work on the state at once.
+But even though there may be a lock that makes sure that there is no race condition while applying, only one person/process can work on the state simultaneously.
 Updating a Terraform state can take minutes - e.g., it will take around 10 minutes to spin up a GKE cluster on GCP [[source](https://learn.hashicorp.com/tutorials/terraform/gke)].
 "During this time no other entity - no other engineer - can apply changes to the configuration." [[source](https://blog.crossplane.io/crossplane-vs-terraform/)].
 This is an even bigger problem when you have a monolithic setup with a lot of dependencies.
 So if one developer is updating the GKE cluster, then another developer may be blocked from updating a database or a networking rule.

 <!-- drift -->
 Another challenge with Terraform state is that Terraforms state can easily go out of date with reality.
 This is called _configuration drift_ [[source](https://adambrodziak.pl/terraform-is-terrible) and [source](https://blog.upbound.io/outgrowing-terraform-and-migrating-to-crossplane/)].
 If the `terraform apply`-command is not run regularly, the actual state can drift away from the declared/desired state.
 This means the state no longer reflects the real world.
 This can create issues when later mutating the stored state, which can make the stored state unusable because it is so far from the actual state.